 - For the group as a whole, greater increases in soda consumption from ages three to five years was associated with greater increases in child waist circumference during the subsequent years, whereas a decrease in milk consumption was associated with a greater increases in child waist circumference during the subsequent year

-- Among low-risk children only, increases in milk consumption from ages three to five years were negatively associated with calorie consumed form soft drinks and fruit juice.
+- Among low-risk children only, increases in milk consumption from ages three to five years were negatively associated with calories consumed form soft drinks and fruit juice.

 - This study used a small sample of exclusively white subjects, which limits the generalizability